-Are you good at Yoga?
+Are you a natural on the yoga mat?
 Ask your genes.

-People with some genetic variants in general have higher range of motion and better joint laxity and flexibility which can lead to be better at yoga.
+People with some genetic variants have a higher range of motion and better joint laxity and flexibility.

 Explore your genes:

-See which genetic variations contribute to your body capabilities
+- See which genetic variations contribute to your body's capabilities.

-Find guidelines for your exercise and fitness questions: 21 Reports in 5 Groups
+- Find guidelines for your exercise and fitness questions.

 Click on any slide to learn more